 Flamenco has white apple blossom in spring and dark red apples late in the autumn.

-Please fill in the details below and we will let you know when Ballerina Flamenco apple trees are back in stock.
+Fill in the form below and we will notify you when Ballerina Flamenco apple trees is back in stock.

 Flamenco should reach a maximum height of about 3m / 10ft after 5 years or so - often a bit less.
 There is no need to stake the tree unless you have very sandy soil or a windy situation.

 No pruning is usually necessary, but if a longer side-shoot starts to develop just remove it.
 After 5 years or so you can also thin out some of the fruiting spurs if they appear to be becoming congested.

 When planting this variety as a 1-year bare-root tree, do not prune back the stem (contrary to what is suggested in our main planting instructions).